TabeaHeckenthaler/TabeaHeckenthaler.github.io/index.md

 * Homework: improve the speed of a program, multiple CPUs, and reduce complexity
 * it can be bad, if you don't choose lists
 * Look at your program, and make sure that the order of your program is reasonable.
-* Speed up your CS diagram creator... :) Should be fun :)
+* Speed up your CS diagram creator... :) Should be fun :) ... you can check bounding box.
 * In order to run in parallel,
 * CPU (central computing unit)
 * GPU (graphical processing unit), created only for handling your screen.
 Its like a stupid CPU.